 “OK, tell us about Lendina,” Anne said.

 “Lendina Murka Bisha, here’s a recent photo of her.
 She is the oldest daughter of Arsen Murka, the Queens, New York mob boss.
-Lendina and Imer Bisha were married in Albania, at Skender Hasa's home,-, if you willThey bought a $3.5 million condominium at 1300 North Lakeshore Drive.
+Lendina and Imer Bisha were married in Albania at Skender Hasa's home.
+They bought a $3.5 million condominium at 1300 North Lakeshore Drive.
 As far as I can tell, they have no children.
-Lendina has been very public here in Chicago, active in several charities.
-She created and partially financed the Ship of Hope halfway house for runaway teenagers and battered women.
+Lendina has been very public here in Chicago and active in several charities.
+She created and partially financed the Ship of Hope Halfway House for Runaway Teenagers and Battered Women.
 The city of Chicago pays part of their operating expenses.”

 “So far, she sounds pretty legit, Millie?”

 “She’s not, Ronnie.
 But to explain why I’d have to speak about things I would rather not put on a company PowerPoint presentation.
-Information so disconcerting that I’m reluctant to even verbalize it.”
+Information so disturbing that I’m reluctant to verbalize it.”

-“Millie,” John said, “these people tried to kill everybody in this room, including you.
-If you know something about them, we should hear it no matter how down and dirty it is.
+“Millie,” John said, “these people tried to kill everybody in this room.
+If you know something about them, we want to hear it, no matter how down and dirty it is.
 What you say stays in this room.”

 “OK, do you remember the Bowsten case from several years ago?
 I lined up a deposition for you with Madeline LeGalt, a professional escort.
 I reached out to Maddie this week.
 She now operates via the Internet, using OnlyFans to reach a group of subscribers.
-She puts on strip shows, some sex with her current paramour, does requests, that sort of stuff.
+She puts on strip shows and performs sex with her current paramour, that sort of thing.
 Occasionally, she arranges a private encounter at an extremely high price, like twenty thousand dollars.
 All the IRS sees is a consulting fee.
 While strictly illegal, the police don’t bother with the sex workers in the escort trade – they’re just not on their radars.

-She told me that there is a very well-organized and financed escort operation run by the Albanian mob.
+She told me the Albanian mob runs a well-organized and financed escort operation.
 They employ beautiful and willing women from Hungary, Ukraine, and the Czech Republic, paying them high wages for a limited time, say ten years.
 Who are their customers?
 Well, mostly the exploding millionaire class.
 Many of the liaisons are single encounters, but they also supply women for sex parties, think Eyes Wide Shut scenarios.
-Imagine any sexual perversion there is, and this Albanian escort business has women who will deliver.”
+Imagine any sexual perversion, and this Albanian escort business has women who will deliver.”

-“So Millie, if some rich creep wants a girl to be his dominatrix or urinate on him, so what?
+“Millie, if some rich creep wants a girl to be his dominatrix or urinate on him, so what?
 It’s consensual, isn’t it?”
 Ronnie said.

-“Agreed, who cares.
+“Agreed, who cares?
 Right?
-Maddie said some of these rich perverts want underage girls, and they’re willing to pay a king’s ransom for the experience.
+But Maddie said some of these rich perverts want underage girls and are willing to pay a king’s ransom for the experience.
 She says that virgins go for half a million.
 But white Caucasian underage virgins go for a million bucks if they’re pretty.”

 “Where do they get these underage girls?”
 Anne said.

 “Maddie told me that Lendina smuggles some underage girls from China on container ships.
-The Caucasian ones are culled from the Ship of Hope halfway house.
-You know, the girls that ran away from the facility; at least that’s their excuse.
-Maddie told me that she hears that Lendina Bisha,, while presenting a cheerful and beguiling public persona, is as ruthless as a Nazi stormtrooper in her business dealings.”
+The Caucasian ones are from the Ship of Hope halfway house.
+You know, the girls that ran away from the facility; at least, that’s their excuse.
+Maddie told me that she hears that Lendina Bisha, while presenting a cheerful and beguiling public persona, is as ruthless as a Nazi stormtrooper in her business dealings.”

 “Have you found out anything else about Lendina Bisha?”
 John said.